manankshastri/MonkeyBreed/README.md

-# Monkey Breed Classification
+# Monkey Breed Classification using MobileNet

 Number of classes: 10

-Total Images: 1360
+Total Images: 1369

 Dataset: Folder containing the images.
 There are two folders inside - train and validation.